FoalTS/foal/docs/deployment-and-environments/configuration.md

 #### Type coercion and type variable

-You can force the TypeScript type returned by the variable this way :
+You can force the TypeScript type returned by the variable this way:
 ```typescript
 const debug = Config.get<boolean>('settings.debug');
 ```